brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 #### Is a Striker Fun?

-Dealing damage is fun and every party needs someone who is good at it.
+Dealing damage is fun and every party needs someone good at it.
 Building a striker is straightforward, so you'll probably want to think about what you can do outside of doing damage.
-That said, a character who hits really hard will always have a time to shine.
+That said, a character who hits really hard will always have time to shine.

 #### Good Striker Classes